Poco (smartphone): History

+The first POCO logo, that was used until 25 February 2021.

 The Poco brand was launched as a Xiaomi sub-brand in August 2018.
 The Poco sub-brand had a small team within Xiaomi, and chose the name Poco as it represented the team since "poco" means "a little" in Spanish and Italian.
 Xiaomi introduced the Pocophone F1 under the Poco branding which became a success.
 Poco India became an independent brand before the launch of its second device in January 2020.
 During the span of 3 years, the brand launched 11 devices, most of them are rebranded Redmi smartphones.

 In January 2021, Poco India introduced its new mascot and slogan Made of Mad.

-In October 2024, Poco announced that it will shut down its official website by 31 December 2024.
-The brand will instead relocate its product pages, customer, service, after-sales service, and other products and services to Xiaomi's global website under the mi.com/global/ domain.